 The Audit Committee of the Company is responsible for considering the appointment of the external auditor and reviewing any non-audit engagements performed by the external auditor, including whether such non-audit engagements would have any potential material adverse effect on the Company.
-During the year, an aggregate of RMB800,000 was payable by the Company to the external auditor as remuneration for their auditing services.
-Apart from the above, no non-audit service has been provided by the external auditor to the Company.
+During the year, RMB800,000 and RMB750,000 were payable by the Company to the external auditor as remuneration for their auditing services and non-audit service, respectively.
+The non-audit service amounting RMB750,000 is related to engagement of the external auditor to report on the calculations of the discounted cash flows set out in the valuation reports in respect of a merger and acquisition transaction.